tuckerweibell/recipe/packages/recipe/src/components/EzIcon/EzIcon.md

 ### SVG Icon

 In the case that you cannot find what you need from Font Awesome or ezCater icon packages, the fall back option is to pass `EzIcon` an `<svg>` to the `icon` prop.
-SVG elements should be scaled for a 24x24px viewport.
+SVG elements should be scaled for a 24 x 24px viewport.

 ```jsx
 () => {